Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Diabetes can damage the kidneys and over time cause kidney failure.
 Various tests can help find kidney problems before they become severe.
 Albumin-to-creatinine ratio test checks for a protein called microalbumin in the urine, an early sign of kidney disease.
 Estimated glomerular filtration rate checks for creatinine in the blood, a waste product that builds up when the kidneys aren’t working correctly.

-How often: 1 or more times a year, depending on the type of diabetes you have and how the kidney disease is progressing.
+How often: Have a kidney function test one or more times a year, depending on the type of diabetes you have and how the kidney disease is progressing.

 Bone mineral density scan

-How often: A baseline scan is usually recommended for women when they start menopause and for men at around age 50.
-Ask your healthcare provider how often you should have a bone mineral density scan
+How often: A baseline scan is usually recommended for women when they start menopause and for men at around age 50 if they have a history of adult-age fracture or diabetes-specific risk factors.
+Ask your doctor how often you should have a bone mineral density scan.

 Peripheral artery disease (PAD) screening